vanus-labs/docs/user-manual/how-to/use-lambda.md

 # Use Lambda

-Vanus support direct send events to [AWS Lambda][lambda].
-The following page will teach you how to use lambda with `vsctl` command in Vanus.
+Vanus supports direct sending events to [AWS Lambda][lambda].
+The following page will teach you how to use Lambda with vsctl command in Vanus.

 ## Prerequisites